Supporting Characters: Reception

-Jason Bailey of DVD Talk had the following evaluation to make: Lowe and director Daniel Schechter's script is fast and witty—the Nick/Darryl duets (which make up a good chunk of the picture) have a sharp, conversational style and tempo, as well as the sense of a long-time friendship, articulated by ball-busting and one-upsmanship—and it got an insider's knowledge of the business, what with the metaphorical act of partitioning drives and labeling bins, or the escalating flirtations at an ADR session.
-(Between this and the hot foley recording scene in Nobody Walks, it's a big year for sexy sound nerds.)"
+Jason Bailey of DVD Talk had the following evaluation to make: "Lowe and director Daniel Schechter's script is fast and witty—the Nick/Darryl duets (which make up a good chunk of the picture) have a sharp, conversational style and tempo."
+Vanessa Martinez, a critic with Indie Wire, discusses the powerful rapport of the main characters of the film: "you will enjoy witnessing this duo’s connection, and even co-dependence to a degree."

-Vanessa Martinez, a critic with Indie Wire discusses the powerful rapport of the main characters of the film: "you will enjoy witnessing this duo’s connection, and even co-dependence to a degree, as they find a way to remain loyal to each other through life's highs and lows aside from their very different personalities, thanks to naturalistic and engaging performances.
-Also, the twists and turns of the film’s plot prevent the film from becoming predictable and ordinary, much like life itself."